JavaScriptPostalService/jsps-client/README.md

 ### Access Control

 Catsnake gives you multiple options for access control to a channel.
-We'll talk about denying access to a channel as well as granting access.

 Denying a client access to a channel protected by access control is easy
 ```javascript